DaydreamerWilson/Wordle-Expecter/README.md

 - Don't know what went wrong with my algorithm and don't intend to fix it.

 - How to use the shitty program:
-  - 1) Wait for list of recommend words to appear
+  - 1) Wait for list of recommend words to appear (Might takes up to minutes, depends on the number of words remaining, and your CPU spec)
   - 2) Enter word with top entropy ranking
   - 3) Repeat the word in the program, and enter a five digit code representing (0: miss, 1: grey, 2: green)
     - Example: